Kel03-byte/fluffy-life-friend-app/README.md

 ## Usage

 * People can view a list of Adpotable Cats and their details by clicking on the "Cats" button!
-* Shelter Workers can sign up/in to add or delete a cat from the database!
+* Shelter Workers can sign up/in to add, update or delete a cat from the database!

 ## Links